-As an example, the Institute's most recent strategic roadmap toward achieving level L2+/R2+/S2 and beyond was developed with input from many internal DLIFLC organizations as well as external agencies, and affirmed through a consensus vote of the DLIFLC Board of Visitors (BoV) (Ev.
+As an example, the Institute's most recent strategic roadmap toward achieving level 2+/2+/2 and beyond was developed with input from many internal DLIFLC organizations as well as external agencies, and approved by the DLIFLC Board of Visitors (BoV) (Ev.
 5, 6, see QFE).